jjfr38760/myProject/README.md

         => builds docker image using Dockerfile file named samplewebapp that basically enables tomcat and sample web app to deploy
         => runs docker container named samplewebapp to run built image samplewebapp and map TCP port 8080 in the container to port 8080 on the docker host
   * Check whether sample web application deployed in Tomcat is accessible at "http://localhost:8080/sample" calling Pytest script test_url.py

+- hosts

+  Ansible inventory file required to operate playbook on localhost

 Requirements